 and training standards.
-I have a background in the study of Anthropology and, as well as my private practice, I also work as a counsellor at Kinergy – a Bristol-based charity supporting adult survivors of sexual violence and abuse, and I volunteer for the charity Samaritans, providing emotional support for those in distress or despair.
+I have a background in the study of Anthropology and, as well as my private practice, I also work as a counsellor at Kinergy – a Bristol-based charity supporting adult survivors of sexual violence and abuse, and I volunteered for the charity Samaritans for five years, providing emotional support for those in distress or despair.